 The rarest of all wildlife sightings on an Indian safari is the nocturnal, insect-eating Sloth Bear. © Giovanna Fasanelli

 The strictly vegetarian Gray Langur is also known locally as Hanuman Langur, a reference to the humanoid deity who was an ardent devotee of Rama. © Jonathan Rossouw

 The Indian Roller is a sit-and-wait hunter of open habitats across South Asia. © Jonathan Rossouw

 India Wildlife Safari

 Travelers throughout history have feasted their senses on India’s intoxicating mix of fascinating culture, dramatic landscapes, and abundant wildlife.
-On this comprehensive 15-day India safari, journey from the bustling bazaars of Delhi to the tranquil teak forests of Madhya Pradesh.
-Set off on exciting tiger safaris amidst the teak forests of Pench National Park and walking safaris in search of Sloth Bear in Satpura and Greater One-horned Rhinoceros on the banks of the fabled Brahmaputra River.
+On this comprehensive 15-day India wildlife safari, journey from the bustling bazaars of Delhi to the tranquil teak forests of Madhya Pradesh.
+Set off on exciting tiger safaris amidst the teak forests of Pench National Park, and walking safaris in search of Sloth Bear in Satpura and Greater One-horned Rhinoceros on the banks of the fabled Brahmaputra River.
 While the primary focus is the charismatic megafauna of the Indian Subcontinent, your India expedition exposes the incomparable cultural and scenic diversity of this ancient land.

 - Travel by Air